dongrixinyu/ffio/README.md

 >>> print(stream_obj.width, stream_obj.height, stream_obj.fps)
 ```

-**Or**, you can pull image from docker hub.(Not implemented now)
+**Or**, **you can pull image from docker hub**.(recommended)
 ```
 docker pull jionlp/pyffmpeg:1.0
 ```

 ## 2. Install pyFFmpeg by yourself

-This method is a little bit difficult if you are not familiar with GCC and compilation.
+This method is a little bit difficult if you are not familiar with GCC and trivials concerning compilation.
 But if you can configure `ffmpeg, python include path, dynamic library path` smoothly, just take a try.

 #### Pre-Installation-requirements